stubstech/stubstech.github.io/content/posts/Running-.e01-in-VirtualBox.md

 ]
 +++

 Doing forensically sound investigations running a image live.
-Excellent to show what the user might have seen.
+Excellent to show what the user might have seen. <!--more-->

 ## Requirements
 Install Virtual Box and FTK Imager.
 Mount the image to Drive.
 Not sure if you need both Physical & Logical (to be testet).